Francisco Luna Kan: Biography

 After his term as governor Luna Kan resigned from the PRI and joined the Party of the Democratic Revolution (PRD).
-He unsuccessfully ran as that party's candidate for mayor of Mérida in 1998.
-Francisco Luna Kan holds a seat in Mexico's Chamber of Deputies of Mexico as a PRD deputy for Yucatán.
+He unsuccessfully ran as that party's candidate for municipal president of Mérida in 1998.
+Francisco Luna Kan held a seat in the federal Chamber of Deputies as a PRD deputy for Yucatán.

+Luna Kan married Gloria María Soria Vega on 15 January 1956.
+They were married until her death in 2022.
+They had three children: Gloria Luz de Peraza, Francisco, and Juan José Luna Soria.
+Luna Kan died on 23 November 2023, at the age of 97.
+His cause of death was not made public.
+Tributes came from multiple public figures, including former governor Dulce María Sauri Riancho and the then-gubernatiorial candidate Joaquín Díaz Mena.